 Some of my friends had them, and they looked great, so I went for it.
-After 3 weeks I was ready to pull them all out.
-The process, the upkeep, the price… I’m already a diva about my hair, I didn’t need another diva habit!
+After 3 weeks, I was ready to pull them all out.
+The process, the upkeep, the price… I’m already a diva about my hair; I didn’t need another diva habit!
 And I thought no one noticed.
-But when my husband and I went to visit my brother’s family, both my sister-in-law and niece noticed and raved about them.
+But when my husband and I visited my brother’s family, my sister-in-law and niece noticed and raved about them.
 Now I’m into my second month with them, and I’ve learned a lot about the 3 Ps in figuring out if eyelash extensions are worth it: products, pricing, and procedure.

 You choose between several looks.
 ‘Classic’ has the least number of new lashes.
 Then there is ‘Hybrid,’ the middle option, and finally, ‘Volume,’ the most lashes.
 I chose classic because I wanted a natural look, which was probably why no one noticed them.
 But being the nonsensical creature I can sometimes (ok, often) be, it was also a reason I wanted to get rid of them initially.
 Why do all this work if no one notices?

 I’ve settled on more of a hybrid look but a little more than classic.
 I lucked out on getting a technician who has figured out what I’m looking for and won’t tack on extra charges.
 Experiment, and then ask for exactly what you want.
 The option you want may not be on any of their printed pieces.